-4. SFF sends the downlink data to UPF for downlink delivery
+4. SFF sends the downlink data to UPF for downlink delivery at certain time point e.g. when the feeder link recovers between NG-RAN and CN on the ground

 5. UPF sends the downlink data to NG-RAN via N3